-If you keep some baking soda by your sink, you can just pour a small amount in a dish each time you want to brush.
+If you keep some baking soda by your sink, you can pour a small amount into a dish each time you want to brush.
 Then wet your brush and use it to stir the baking soda around.
-Your brush will be coated with toothpaste and ready to use in no time.
+Your brush will be coated with toothpaste and ready to use.

-It wouldn’t make much sense to brush your teeth with real sugar, would it?
-The xylitol works together with the cacao nibs to make the toothpaste taste more like real chocolate.
+It wouldn’t make much sense to brush your teeth with natural sugar, would it?
+The xylitol works together with the cacao nibs to make the toothpaste taste like real chocolate.

 Remember, making homemade toothpaste isn’t the same as making a casserole or cake.
 You want to be able to rely on your toothpaste to improve your dental health, so be wary of any recipes that aren’t by experts.

 You might have heard that some bacteria, such as those in your gut, are good for you.
 It’s true, which is why probiotic foods and supplements have also become a recent trend.

 This is a controversial one.
-Many dentists would tell you to only use commercially available toothpaste since it contains fluoride, which has been proven to help prevent cavities.
+Many dentists would tell you only to use commercially available toothpaste since it contains fluoride, which has been proven to help prevent cavities.
 Homemade toothpaste doesn’t include this mineral.

 Fluoride is only included in toothpaste in small amounts because too much can be poisonous if swallowed.
-But including so little fluoride might also make it ineffective, while adding unnecessary risks.
+But including so little fluoride might also make it ineffective while adding unnecessary risks.
 This would make fluoride toothpaste worse than useless.

 Besides not containing fluoride, homemade toothpaste can also have a unique psychological benefit.
 Buying toothpaste from the store might feel like an afterthought: just one more item on your shopping list.
 This can carry over to your feelings about brushing, leading you to care less about doing it right than you should.

-But making your own toothpaste can give you a sense of ownership over your dental hygiene.
+But making your toothpaste can give you a sense of ownership over your dental hygiene.
 This might lead to better brushing, better awareness of what you eat, and better dental health overall.